3 Days in Lyon – The Perfect Itinerary

 Relax in Jardin des Curiosités

-View from the Jardin des Curiosités in Lyon
+View from Jardin des Curiosités

-This small unsuspecting garden is around the corner and hidden from plain view.
-You’ll follow Place de l’Abbé Larue to a small footpath covered with tall trees.
-It doesn’t seem like much, but once you reach the end of the path, you’ll have one of the best views over Lyon.
+It’s a small unsuspecting garden around the corner and hidden from plain view.
+You’ll follow Place de l’Abbé Larue to a footpath lined with tall trees.

 Address: 8 Place de l’Abbé Larue